Making Sense of Loss, Finding Strength as a Nurse

 So while praised and touted as “heroes,” those who died might not always have been recognized as casualties of the hazards imposed by their jobs during the pandemic.
 The report also notes:

 “[B]ased on past epidemics and state data, health care workers would be expected to make up an estimated 5% to 15% of COVID-19 infections in the United States.
-With almost 20 million U.S. cases, that would […]
+With almost 20 million U.S. cases, […]

 Go to Top